 In order to thicken gums and protect the exposed roots of the teeth, healthy tissue is grafted from another part of your mouth to the receded part.
 The gum that grows around the root of the tooth is hard tissue, so the grafted gum must be hard tissue as well.
 Dr. Zadeh usually chooses to graft tissue from the palate (the roof of the mouth), as this tissue is usually healthy and unaffected by periodontal disease.

-The following pages detail several of the grafting procedures that Dr. Zadeh offers.
+The following pages detail several of the grafting procedures and other periodontal treatments that Dr. Zadeh offers.

-If you suspect you might have gingivitis or periodontal disease, please call us at (310) 273-2020 or email our appointment coordinator for a consultation today.
-Dr. Zadeh and his staff will be happy to evaluate your dental health and provide a diagnosis for periodontal disease or any other condition you may have.
+If you suspect you might have gingivitis or periodontal disease, or to learn more about periodontics in Beverly Hills, California, please call us at 310-273-9919 or email our appointment coordinator for a consultation today.
+Our dentist and his staff will be happy to evaluate your dental health and provide a diagnosis for periodontal disease or any other condition you may have.